Leandromaro/Java-Design-Patterns/README.md

 > Provide a unified interface to a set of interfaces in a subsystem.
 Facade Pattern defines a higher-level interface that makes the subsystem easier to use.

+__A facade encapsulates a complex subsystem behind a simple interface__.
+It hides much of the complexity and makes the subsystem easy to use.

+Also, if we need to use the complex subsystem directly, we still can do that; we aren’t forced to use the facade all the time.

+Besides a much simpler interface, there’s one more benefit of using this design pattern. __It decouples a client implementation from the complex subsystem__.
+Thanks to this, we can make changes to the existing subsystem and don’t affect a client.

 ## References
 This guide has taken some examples from:
   - [Journaldev](https://www.journaldev.com/1827/java-design-patterns-example-tutorial).